*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 There are a few ways to go about getting a pinball machine.

 - Buy Locally The safest option for investing in a pinball machine is to buy it locally.
 The problem is this may not be an option in your area or may grossly limit your choices.
 The pro to this is that you will have the opportunity to test it extensively before you ever buy it.
+Some popular places to look locally would be Craigslist, Facebook Marketplace, Offerup, etc.

 - Shows.
 There are normally machines for sale at pinball shows, and there are still a few specialty magazines dedicated to pinball machines.
-You will normally pay a premium price when you but at a show or via a trade magazine though.
+You will normally pay a premium price when you buy at a show or via a trade magazine though.

 The recommendation from pinball experts when buying a game is to buy with cosmetics in mind over function.
 This is because the parts are fairly easy to come by for repairs, with most repairs being pretty easy to DIY.
 The EM machines are particularly simple.